Deep Contrastive Patch-Based Subspace Learning for Camera Image Signal Processing

+Our PSL-AE consists of an encoder- initialized from the contrastive learning encoder, a dummy decoder to help reconstruct the patches and computing losses, a set of decoders to reconstruct vectors from different subspaces.
+The training procedure can be divided into two steps: we first train the encoder and dummy decoder to formalize latent subspaces; second, we fix the encoder and use the data from different subspaces to train decoders, where each subspace corresponds to a unique decoder.

-In practical implementation, our two-stage training optimizes different loss functions.
-For encoder training, our encoder training loss $\mathcal{L}_{enc}$ consists of two parts: the evidence lower-bound(ELBO) under GMVAE setting, including the data fitting term and the KL loss, and the regularization term.
+\paragraph{Training the encoder and dummy decoder} Our two-stage training optimizes different loss functions.
+The weights in the encoder are initialized from the contrastive pretrained encoder.
+For encoder training, our encoder training loss $\mathcal{L}_{enc}$ consists of an evidence lower bound (ELBO) loss, including the reconstruction loss and the KL loss, and an L2 regularization loss.

 where {

 }